 Subclinical laminitis can occur over a prolonged period that can last for years.
 However, if you notice any of the above warning signs, it’s best to take action immediately.

-Work with your veterinarian or a nutritionist to change your horse’s diet and address any underlying metabolic issues.
+Work with your veterinarian and a nutritionist to change your horse’s diet and address any underlying metabolic issues.

 We recommend taking a hay sample and submitting it for analysis to get the most accurate information about your horse’s current diet.

-Avoid sweet feeds, grains, or high-sugar treats.
+Avoid concentrates with high NSC content (nonstructural carbohydrates; starches and sugars), or high-sugar treats.
 Additionally, your horse may need to be removed from pasture and fed low sugar (or soaked) hay instead.

-Increased exercise can also benefit horses showing signs of laminitis.
+Increased exercise will also benefit horses with metabolic disease and insulin resistance.
 Exercise promotes insulin sensitivity, encourages weight loss and increases blood flow to the feet.

 However, you should only increase exercise if your horse isn’t lame or extremely foot sore.
 Working your horse on softer ground such as grass, sand, or in an arena is best.